 For now, here are some examples of great sales pages from some of our students for some inspiration for you.
 They don’t all follow ALL of our rules (but rules are meant to be broken, right!?), but they will give you an idea of what we are looking for in an amazing sales page (and a glimpse into what we will be teaching you in our upcoming workshop!)

-I’ll be back in a few days with allll the details of our sales page workshop (hint: We will have you writing a KILLER sales page that converts in just ONE WEEK!
+I’ll be back in a few days with allll the details of our Sales Page In A Week Workshop (hint: We will have you writing a KILLER sales page that converts in just ONE WEEK!
 No more endless staring at a blank page or writing and re-writing everything!
 Stay tuned)